Bandwidth/node-bandwidth/README.md

 # Node Catapult

-This is a simple node module for integrating with the iNetwork Catapult API
+This is a simple node module for integrating with the Bandwidth  API

 It is just now getting started.